 · White – spiritual love, purity and new beginnings

 When I look at this list I think I deserve one of each color!
 But truthfully my favorite shade of roses are pinks.
 I love the palest pinks and the deepest pinks.
 What about you?

-Saturday night finds us at an engagement cocktail party for one of Zoe’s close childhood friends.
+Saturday night found us at an engagement cocktail party for one of Zoe’s close childhood friends.
 Since it ends at 7 and I’m not sure we are going to want to go out for dinner, we will probably end up at Whole Foods.
 (Yes, this is a Whole Foods post!)
-They have some great dinner for two specials, such as salmon or a petite sirloin or even an eggplant portabella napolean; each with truffled mashed potatoes and asparagus.
+They have some great dinner for two specials, such as salmon or a petite sirloin or even an eggplant Portabella Napoleon; each with truffled mashed potatoes and asparagus.
 The specials are $24.99 for two which seems like a great deal to me!
-Add some cheese before hand, a bottle of wine and a little chocolate for dessert and you’ve got a romantic evening ahead of you.
+Add some cheese before hand, a bottle of wine, a little chocolate for dessert and you’ve got a romantic evening ahead of you.
 Well, I hope you do!